Actor Stephen Baldwin charged with failure to file taxes

 Baldwin, 46, entered a not guilty plea to the single count of repeated failure to file personal income tax returns.
 The actor faces up to four years in prison if convicted.

-"The Usual Suspects" actor told Reuters that he is working with the state to find a resolution to his alleged $350,000 (218,095 pounds) in overdue taxes and penalties.
+"The Usual Suspects" actor told Reuters that he is working with the state to find a resolution to his alleged $350,000 in overdue taxes and penalties.

 "I didn't commit a crime," Baldwin said in a telephone interview, adding that he handed over a $100,000 check to the state at his arraignment